quorumcontrol/tupelo-docs/tutorials/notebook.md

 You will note that along with our text values we have decided to add a timestamp.
-This will provide additional immutable information to our notebook to be signed by the Tupelo Network.
+This will provide additional immutable information to our notebook to be signed by the Tupelo TestNet.
 Our application will append the current date and time when each of our notes was entered.

 We will need to add a simple function to support that timestamping.